PrinOrange/i18n-i10n-checklist/README.md

 For some languages use same character set may have different font glyphs.

 - Japanese Kanji and Chinese character has different glyph standard.
 For same character, Chinese font and Japanese font may has different displaying formals.
-- Vietnamese and English share Latin characters, but Vietnamese has tones, so the center of gravity of Vietnamese fonts is lower than that of English fonts.
+- Vietnamese and English share Latin characters, but Vietnamese has tone annotations, so the center of gravity in Vietnamese fonts is lower than that of English.

 ## UI, Layout & Typography

 ### Right-to-Left (RTL) & Left-to-Right (LTR) Support

 Have you ensured that your UI properly supports RTL languages such as Arabic and Hebrew?

++ In RTL layout, the position of default button, visual direction are reverse.
++ Some animation directions are reverse, for example, progress bar, switch button and carousel slides.
++ Sequence logic are reverse.
+For example, the `Next` button is on left while `Previous` button is on right.
+And the pagination buttons are reverse too.
++ Some icons should not be reverse, like clock, handwriting icons.
++ For mathematic formulas, some Arabic region use latin-form formula while other use traditional Arabic numeral notations form, this should be reverse written, like.
+[See formula directions in Arabic document.](https://en.wikipedia.org/wiki/Modern_Arabic_mathematical_notation)

 ### Line Breaking & Layout Adjustments